Introduction to Therapeutic Horticulture

 In this course, students explore how Therapeutic Horticulture supports human health & wellness, including physical, social, emotional, cognitive, and spiritual needs.
 The course structure supports vibrant engagement via discussion threads, and assignment feedback.
 It provides a unique opportunity to research, discuss, and reflect on people/plant relationships.
 Suitable for anyone interested in learning more about this unique therapeutic method, including allied health professionals and other practitioners.

 A foundational course in Therapeutic Horticulture, the only requirement is internet access for this fully online, self-paced, non-credit course.
-The 6-week course supports weekly, active, online engagement among students and Instructors with two additional (optional) Zoom events.
+The 6-week course supports weekly, active, online engagement among students and Instructors.
 There is open access 24/7 plus an additional six months of resource materials access after the course formally ends.

 - Regular Tuition: $359